steven-tey/extrapolate/PR.md

        - You can follow the instructions from the official documentation [here](https://supabase.com/dashboard/project/_/database/hooks).

   - Now, we can configure Stripe
-    1. Edit the webhook url in the stripe [fixtures.json](https://github.com/ajayvignesh01/extrapolate-new/blob/main/stripe/fixtures.json) file to match your domain.
+    1. Edit the webhook url in the stripe [webhook.json](https://github.com/ajayvignesh01/extrapolate-new/blob/main/stripe/webhook.json) file to match your domain.
-    2. Run `pnpm fixtures`.
-This will generate the default products/prices and also set up the necessary webhooks on your Stripe account.
+    2. Run `pnpm fixtures:webhook`.
+This will set up a webhook to sync products/prices between Stripe & Supabase.

-  - Lastly, back on Vercel
+  - Back on Vercel
     1. Add the `STRIPE_WEBHOOK_SECRET` environment variable.
 You can find this in your [Stripe Webhooks Dashboard](https://dashboard.stripe.com/test/webhooks) under `Signing secret` for the specific webhook.
     2. Then add `TUNNEL_URL` env variable and make it an empty string.
 You will edit this in your `.env.local` when developing locally as needed.
     3. If you haven't already added your `REPLICATE_API_TOKEN` env variable, you can do that now as well.
-    4. Now redeploy your app on Vercel, and you should be good to go.
+    4. Now redeploy your app on Vercel, and wait for the deployment to complete before moving onto the next step.

+  - Lastly,
+    1. Run `pnpm fixtures:products`.
+This will generate the default products/prices on your Stripe account.
+    2. You can verify this worked by checking your [Stripe Dashboard](https://dashboard.stripe.com/test/products?active=true) & the products/prices table on [Supabase](https://supabase.com/dashboard/project/_/editor)
+    3. You should be all set to go now!

 ### Additional